Updated March 23, 2020

 Duende is a difficult word to translate into English, as it encompasses a whole range of beings common in northern European folklore: elf, imp, goblin, troll, gnome, pixie, leprechaun and a host of other manifestations.

 Children are pursued by Yasí Yateré.
 This duende with long, blond hair is reminiscent of the Pied Piper of Hamelin.
-Waving his golden wand, he bewitches children, takes them off and drives them insane.
+Waving his golden wand, he bewitches children, takes them away, and drives them insane.

 You can meet up with these wild creatures at the Museo Regional del Nordeste Formoseño in Laguna Blanca.